Let's continue the checklist for helping you

 helps you use these gentle techniques most

-Even if you are unsure whether this is the main cause for your baby to
+Even if you're unsure whether this is the main cause for your baby to

-wake up every hour, do work on settling independently because without
+wake up every hour, always work on settling independently because without

 it there is little hope for progress.